SteelCompendium/data-md-dse/Bestiary/Cradle Horse.md

 presence: 1
 traits:
 - name: Shared Otherworldly Grace
-  effect: If the cradle horse’s rider has the Otherworldly Grace trait, it also gains
+  effect: If the cradle horse's rider has the Otherworldly Grace trait, it also gains
     the Otherworldly Grace trait.
 abilities:
 - name: Radiant [[Charge]]